Franck-Dumetz/ORFeome/README.md

 # ORFeome

-A pipeline for analyzing ORFeome screening data under drug pressure conditions.
+A pipeline for analyzing ORFeome screening data under different stress like drug pressure.

 ---